Loretta Young, Patrick Pryor: Columbus Couple Killed By Campus Killer Carlo Owens On Investigation Discovery

-Loretta Young and Patrick Pryor, a Columbus, Ohio, couple were murdered near the campus of Ohio State University, in 1999.
-Their story will be aired on Investigation Discovery’s crime series, Detective.
+Loretta Young and Patrick Pryor, a Columbus, Ohio, couple, were murdered near the campus of Ohio State University in 1999.
+Their story will be aired on Investigation Discovery’s crime series Detective.
 The killer was Carlo Lamarr-Marquis Owens, and the episode chronicling his story is “Campus Killer.”
 The Ohio story will be dramatized and will provide commentary about the real events.

 Investigation Discovery GO #apps #free #games https://t.co/OSlaqoYjXU pic.twitter.com/ROgYo4H0Hd